Pheasant Hunting South Dakota vs Kansas

-Trying to decide between South Dakota Pheasant Hunts or to venture down and experience a Kansas Pheasant Hunt?
+Trying to decide between South Dakota Pheasant Hunts or venturing down and experience a Kansas Pheasant Hunt?
 Let us help make your decision a bit easier!

-In 2013 the number of pheasants per mile in South Dakota is down 64% from 4.19 pheasants per mile to 1.52 pheasants per mile according to the South Dakota Game, Fish and Parks Department.
+The number of pheasants per mile in South Dakota has been down up to 64% from 4.19 pheasants per mile to 1.52 pheasants per mile in some areas according to the South Dakota Game, Fish and Parks Department.

 Because of cold winters and drought conditions in South Dakota, more and more pheasants are being imported from Kansas.
 Why go all the way to South Dakota to hunt and shoot pheasants from Kansas?